Article Translations: (Spanish)

 - swelling and redness in the heel

-- discomfort or stiffness in the feet upon awaking
+- stiffness in the feet when first waking up

-- discomfort when the heel is squeezed on both sides
+- pain when the heel is squeezed on both sides

 Symptoms are usually worse during or after activity and get better with rest.